Caching with Azure Front Door

 Delivery of large files

 Azure Front Door delivers large files without a cap on file size.
 If caching is enabled, Front Door uses a technique called object chunking.
 When a large file is requested, Front Door retrieves smaller pieces of the file from the origin.
-After receiving a full file request or byte-range file request, the Azure Front Door environment requests the file from the origin in chunks of 8 MB.
+After Front Door receives a full file request or byte-range file request, the Front Door environment requests the file from the origin in chunks of 8 MB.

 This optimization relies on the origin's ability to support byte-range requests.
 If the origin doesn't support byte-range requests, or if it doesn't handle range requests correctly, then this optimization isn't effective.